 QuietRide Solutions is proud to be one of the many product sponsors for the vehicle builds you see below.
 These builders have spent hundreds of hours in the construction and reconstruction, fit and finish of these vehicles.
-These are just some of the examples of automotive creativity and ingenuity you will find at the SEMA Show.
-For more than 10 years, QuietRide has made its projects available to the best of the SEMA builders.
-Please look for these vehicles and stop by our product exhibit in Central Hall 23947.
-Look for new Quiet Ride products in the SEMA New Products Showcase, one of the most sought-after attractions at the annual event, located on the Sky Bridge between the Central and South Halls at the west end of the Las Vegas Convention Center.
+These are just some of the examples of automotive creativity and ingenuity you will find at many car shows around the country.
+For more than 10 years, QuietRide has made its projects available to all passionate auto builders.

 Dan Howe's Willys pickup has has a Schwartz G-Machine Chassis under it, Barr 14" 6P brakes, full floater 9" rear end, and RideTech coilovers.
 It's also powered by a small LS and backed by a T56 6 speed manual!